robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 Based on the work of chrisgp - Christopher Popp and pfalcon - Paul Sokolovsky Christopher made a first uftp server script, which runs in foreground.
-Paul made webrepl with the framework for background oprations, which then was used also by Christopher to implement his utelnetsever code.
+Paul made webrepl with the framework for background operations, which then was used also by Christopher to implement his utelnetsever code.
 My task was to put all these pieces together and assemble this uftpd.py script, which runs in background and acts as ftp server.